notunderground/starter-kit/README.md

 # starter-kit
-Follow this guideline and you'll be building things,all I demand of you is 30 minutes a day, every day.
+Follow this guideline and you'll be building things, all I demand of you is 30 minutes a day, every day.

+I provide many resouces so you can have options, use whatever works for you.

 ## HTML / CSS / INTRO TO INTERNET
-Dont stay here to long, when you feel you understand how it works go ahead and move on
+Dont stay here to long, when you feel you understand how it works go ahead and move on.

 * html/css/bootstrap https://www.udacity.com/course/intro-to-html-and-css--ud304
-* how the internet work shttps://www.khanacademy.org/computing/computer-science/internet-intro
+* how the internet works https://www.khanacademy.org/computing/computer-science/internet-intro

 assumes knowledge of git
 * https://www.learnenough.com/html-tutorial